 The experts will tell you to go after student loan B, because it has the highest interest rate, or student loan A, because it has the smallest balance.
-However, if you really want to improve your consolidation application, paying off the car loan could get you the most bang for your buck.
+However, if you want to improve your refinance application, paying off the car loan could get you the most bang for your buck.

-When should I use this trick?
+When should I use the payment elimination strategy?

 The only way to know if this approach is best for you is to make a spreadsheet and compare the different plans.
-You should also keep in mind that paying off one debt does not make getting an approval a short thing.
+You should also keep in mind that paying off one debt does not make getting an approval a sure thing.
 Talk with the lenders you are interested in working with to see how close you are to an approval.
-If an improvement of your debt-to-income ratio is what you need, this plan could help.
+If an improvement in your debt-to-income ratio is what you need, this plan could help.

-A rejection with one lender does not mean you can borrow from anyone.
-In fact, it could just mean that you haven’t found the right lender for your situation.
-Different lenders have different specialities.
-For example, while SoFi caters towards high earners with big debts, a company like Earnest looks at far more financial information, such as retirement savings, before making a decision.
+A rejection with one lender does not mean you can’t borrow from anyone.
+It could just mean that you haven’t found the right lender for your situation.
+Different lenders have different specialties.
+For example, while SoFi caters towards high earners with significant debts, a company like Earnest looks at far more financial information, such as retirement savings, before making a decision.

 Ultimately, the more you understand about credit approval decisions, the smarter you can be about turning your student loan refinance denial into an approval.